ekufta0530/ecom-dbo-demo-rds/README.md

 ### Prereqs

 1. Cluster on AWS with an RDS instance.
-Free tier or Dev tier should be fine
+Use the smallest instance available for the RDS instance.
 2. Eks cluster with DBO cache installed
 3. AWS load balancer controller installed -- [directions](https://docs.aws.amazon.com/eks/latest/userguide/lbc-helm.html)
 4. Database created.
-Use the test-psql.yaml pod to create the database
+Use the test-psql.yaml pod to create a database called evershop.
 ```
 k apply -f psql-client
 k exec -it psql-client -- sh